 In most cases, staff do not administer medicines at school to pupils unless it would be detrimental to health or attendance not to administer and only with parental written consent.
 Details about managing medicines can be found in our policy on supporting pupils with medical needs.
-The decision to allow pupils to self administer medicines rests with a Co-Headteacher.
+The decision to allow pupils to self administer medicines rests with a Headteacher or their absence, a Deputy Headteacher.